tomasfejfar/php-the-right-way/_posts/01-05-01-Windows-Setup.md

 ## Windows Setup {#windows_setup_title}

 You can download the binaries from [windows.php.net/download][php-downloads].
 After the extraction of PHP, it is recommended to set the [PATH][windows-path] to the root of your PHP folder (where php.exe is located) so you can execute PHP from anywhere.
+There is no `php.ini` in the distribution package, but you can just rename `php.ini-development` to `php.ini`.
+Also, in contrast to the default settings of many Linux distributions, all of the extensions are disabled by default and need to be uncommented in `php.ini`.

 For learning and local development, you can use the built in webserver with PHP 5.4+ so you don't need to worry about configuring it.
 If you would like an "all-in-one" which includes a full-blown webserver and MySQL too then tools such